 We inspire students to create

 The arts have always been an important part of education at Concordia.
 Engagement in the arts contributes to the development of a well-rounded person.
-By challenging and inspiring our students, our arts programs develop our students as creators and instill in them the belief that they have something valuable to share.
+By challenging and inspiring your child, our arts programs develop your child as a creator and instills a belief that he or she has something valuable to share.

 Concordia encourages students to create, perform, respond, and connect through music.
 This is accomplished at the elementary level through the Orff-Schulwerk approach.
 With this approach, students experience and learn music through a sequence that is appropriate for their age and development.
 Here is an example of a typical music lesson.